ivoyager/ivoyager-changelogs/README.md

 ## Changes
 * Translations are loaded from Global.translations so extensions can add w/out access to project.godot.
-* Unicode escape using \uHHHH (where HHHH is a hexidecimal value) can now be used in localized text and data tables.
-To make this work, text.csv files must be reimported with compress OFF.
+* Unicode escape using \uHHHH (where HHHH is a hexidecimal value) can now be used in data table files and localized text files.
+To make this work for localized text, text.csv files must be reimported with compress OFF.
 (This is a GDScript patch until Godot issue [#38716](https://github.com/godotengine/godot/issues/38716) gets fixed.)
 * Changed .gitignore to allow tracking of export_presets.cfg in the project directories.
 * HTML5 export projects close their own browser window on quitting.